chatchai-komrangded/ako2020-vpc-endpoints/build-ee-use1.md

 3. The Reports Engine will read messages placed onto an Amazon SQS queue and generate a report
 4. The Reports Engine will then write the output to S3 and delete the processed SQS message

-update to use us-east-1 in image for sqs DNS entry

 ![img3](./images/vpce-img9.png)